Infrastructure Layer

 The Infrastructure Is Live.
 The Packs Are Coming Soon.

-The structured regulatory data model is live today; the compliance packs and audit kits it powers ship Q3 2026.
+The structured regulatory data model is live today.
+The obligation register packs and data licensing ship Q3 2026.
 Reach out to see what infrastructure-grade compliance documentation actually looks like.